 Raytraced Reflections on High gives cars that physically accurate paint finish with self-reflections (parts of the car reflecting off each other) that screen-space methods cannot replicate.
 Dropping to Medium reduces reflection resolution slightly with minimal visible difference at speed.
 Turning ray tracing off entirely switches the engine to static cubemaps, and the car body immediately looks flat and less detailed.

 Raytraced Global Illumination (RTGI) on Medium is the sweet spot.
-High is marginally better but costs meaningfully more GPU budget.
+High is marginally better but costs significantly more GPU budget.
 Off makes lighting look noticeably flat and plasticky, particularly in tunnels and under building overhangs.

 If your GPU cannot sustain smooth framerates with ray tracing enabled, the fallback is: